-Postcards of a paleolithic painting of a wooly mammoth from the caves at Pech Merle in France are sold to the public.
+Postcards of a paleolithic painting from the caves at Pech Merle in France are sold to the public.
 They are put in a self-addressed envelope and posted to the caves in Mossel Bay, South Africa.
 They are then franked with a special stamp from the Post Office Tree and returned to the sender.

 The painting of the mammoth on the post card from Pech Merle was defaced by Andre Breton

-He was attempting to prove that they were modern forgeries and not made by paleolithic people 20,000 years ago
+He was attempting to prove that they were modern forgeries and not made by Palaeolithic people 20,000 years ago

 In collaboration with Point of Human Origins – Mossel Bay, South Africa